paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

   - [GitHub Guides](https://guides.github.com/)
   - [Codeberg User Documentation](https://docs.codeberg.org/)

-#### HedgeDoc Web Editor
+#### HedgeDoc Collab Editor
-- **Overview**: [HedgeDoc](https://hedgedoc.org/) is an open-source, real-time collaborative Markdown editor.
+- **Overview**: [HedgeDoc](https://hedgedoc.org/) is an open-source, real-time collaborative Web Markdown editor.
 It allows multiple users to edit a document simultaneously, making it an excellent tool for collaborative writing and content creation.
 - **Requirements**: Your own Hedgedoc server and your own instance of Docsify-This configured with your HedgeDoc server URL (both documented on the https://Docsify-This.net web page).
 - **Key Points**:
   - **Real-Time Collaboration**: Multiple users can edit the same document at the same time, with changes visible instantly.